electron/electron/docs/api/browser-window.md

 Note that `appearance-based`, `light`, `dark`, `medium-light`, and `ultra-dark` have been deprecated and will be removed in an upcoming version of macOS.

+#### `win.setBackgroundMaterial(material)` _Windows_

+* `material` string
+  * `auto` - Let the Desktop Window Manager (DWM) automatically decide the system-drawn backdrop material for this window.
+This is the default.
+  * `none` - Don't draw any system backdrop.
+  * `mica` - Draw the backdrop material effect corresponding to a long-lived window.
+  * `acrylic` - Draw the backdrop material effect corresponding to a transient window.
+  * `tabbed` - Draw the backdrop material effect corresponding to a window with a tabbed title bar.

+This method sets the browser window's system-drawn background material, including behind the non-client area.

+See the [Windows documentation](https://learn.microsoft.com/en-us/windows/win32/api/dwmapi/ne-dwmapi-dwm_systembackdrop_type) for more details.

+**Note:** This method is only supported on Windows 11 22H2 and up.

 #### `win.setWindowButtonPosition(position)` _macOS_